MinimalistTraveler/face-recognition-client/README.md

-# Front end app for face recongition app
+# Front end app for face recongition app version 1

-This is the front-end side with react on my face recongition app.
+This is the front-end side of the face recongition app.